Unity-Technologies/HuaweiServiceSample/Assets/HuaweiHms/README.md

     Edit -> Project Settings -> Player -> Android(icon) -> Publishing Settings -> Build

     enable `Custom Base Gradle Template`
-**If unity version is 2018, you should add implentment and other configuartion on `MainGradleTemplate`.**
+**If unity version is 2018, you should add implement and other configuration on `MainGradleTemplate`.**
 ### 3. Enable app gradle
     Edit -> Project Settings -> Player -> Android(icon) -> Publishing Settings -> Build

     enable `Custom Launcher Gradle Template`
-**If unity version is 2018, you should add implentment and other configuartion on `MainGradleTemplate`.**
+**If unity version is 2018, you should add implement and other configuration on `MainGradleTemplate`.**
 ### 4. Enable unity library gradle
     Edit -> Project Settings -> Player -> Android(icon) -> Publishing Settings -> Build